New Year Skincare Reset: The 30-Day Barrier Care Challenge

 Optional Boosters:

-• Whipped tallow balm (occlusive sealing for very dry skin)
+- Whipped tallow balm (occlusive sealing for very dry-feeling skin)

-• Bakuchiol facial oil (gentle anti-aging without barrier compromise)
+- Bakuchiol facial oil (gentle botanical support without barrier stress)

 Ready to Start Your Reset?

-The best time to repair your barrier is right now—at the start of the year, when your skin needs recovery from winter damage and you're motivated to build sustainable habits.
+The best time to support your barrier is right now—at the start of the year, when your skin needs extra care after winter exposure and you're motivated to build sustainable habits.

-Commit to 30 days of barrier-focused care, track your progress weekly, and watch your skin transform from dry and reactive to resilient and radiant.
+Commit to 30 days of barrier-focused care, track your progress weekly, and watch your skin go from dry and reactive to comfortable and radiant-looking.

-For more barrier science and winter skincare strategies, read our complete guide to barrier protection in cold weather.
+For more barrier science and winter skincare strategies, read our complete guide to barrier comfort in cold weather.

 Start your challenge today.
 Your skin will thank you by February.